Sree0127/EVs_capstone/README.md

 1. How has the distribution of electric vehicles evolved across various counties in Washington State over recent years?
 2. What factors influence the adoption and growth of EVs in these regions?
-3. How are vehicles distributed geographically based on their make and model?
+3. How are vehicles distributed geographically based on their make?
-4. How is the distribution of charging stations across various cities in Washington State, and which are the top 3 cities with the highest concentration of charging stations?
+4. How is the distribution of charging stations across various cities in Washington State, and which are the top cities with the highest concentration of charging stations?

 Data Sources: